vega/vega-lite/CONTRIBUTING.md

   - Note that we prepend `/* tslint:disable:quotemark */` to all files under `test/compile`
   to allow putting JSON spec in tests directly without getting lint errors.
 - `typings/` - TypeScript typing declaration for dependencies.
-Some of them are downloaded from the TypeStrong community.

 ## Commands